-I am a culinary arts lecturer at the Galway International Hotel School at the Galway-Mayo Institute of Technology based in Galway, Ireland.
+I am a culinary arts lecturer at the Galway International Hotel School at the Atlantic Technological University (ATU) in Galway City, Ireland.
 This position not only gives me the opportunity to pass on my knowledge, but it also allows me to inspire future chefs and ignite their passion for the culinary craft, an area full of creativity and one of the very few professions which allows you to use all your senses.

 Realising how Important it is to keep up to date with the industry as a lecturer, I have recently undertaken culinary stages at establishments such as the Ice House in Ballina Co.
 Mayo; Moy House in Lahinch, Co.
 Clare; Lough Inagh Lodge, Recess, Connemara, Co.
 Galway and Restaurant Chapter One in Dublin.

-I also have a keen interest in research, which allowed me to represent GMIT at a number of National and International Conferences over the last few years.
+I also have a keen interest in research, which allowed me to represent the University at a number of National and International Conferences over the last few years.